-Studio Choo is the methodology of two best friends, Alethea Harampolis and Jill Rizzo, who share a love for things natural and wild.
+Studio Choo is the floral methodology of two best friends, Alethea Harampolis and Jill Rizzo, who share a love for things natural and wild.

-Jill and Alethea create mixed-garden compositions with local flowers, plants and foraged natural treasures in a style that can be characterized as unconventional, sculptural, beautiful.
+Jill and Alethea create mixed-garden compositions with local flowers, plants and foraged natural treasures in a style that can be characterized as unconventional, sculptural, and beautiful.
 Co-authors of "The Flower Recipe Book" and "The Wreath Recipe Book," their work has been featured in renown publications and blogs such as "Martha Stewart Weddings," "Once Wed" and "Style Me Pretty."
-Studio Choo travels across the country flowering weddings, speaking at lecture engagements and teaching floral design classes.
+Studio Choo travel across the country flowering weddings, speaking at lecture engagements and teaching floral design classes.

 WHY IS YOUR NAME CHOO?

 Studio Choo started with a sneeze.
 Jill's tiny sneeze, to be exact.
 It was so small Alethea remarked upon this tiny sneeze and thus "Choo" became a shared nickname between the two.
 They remained friends when Alethea left the Bay Area and dreamed of starting a business together one day.
 Upon Alethea's return in early 2009, they took the plunge, opened their floral studio and the eponymous Studio Choo was born.